First Alert Forecast: summery with a side of Saharan dust

 WILMINGTON, N.C.
 (WECT) - Good Thursday to you and thanks for checking in!
 Your First Alert Forecast nods to a potential African dust infusion by this weekend - https://bit.ly/2NDaRiR - and is otherwise classically summery across the Cape Fear Region for the final days of June and the first of July...

-Thursday forecast details: After three straight days of 90+ temperatures, Wilmington and most of the Cape Fear Region will fall short of 90 thanks to intervals of clouds, scattered clusters of showers, and isolated storms.
-Odds for these will be a littler higher than recent days: 50 to 60%.
+Thursday evening forecast details: After an afternoon of sub 90-degree temperatures, expect temperatures to ease back in the muggy 70s amid intervals of clouds, scattered showers and isolated storms.

-Storm chances after Thursday: No day has a zero chance in a humid environment, but a heat ridge will likely be in place to squash chances lower some days relative to others.
+Storm chances Friday and beyond: No day has a zero chance in a humid environment, but a heat ridge will likely be in place to squash chances lower some days relative to others.
 Odds: 20 to 30% Friday, 10 to 20% for the weekend days, 30 to 40% Monday, and 40 to 50% Tuesday and Wednesday.

 Temperatures: Seasonable 70s will suffice for baseline lows; a lucky few may occasionally manage to muster upper 60s.
 Daily highs will regularly ping the deep 80s and lower 90s.
 Some middle 90s may even briefly mix in on the mainland during the afternoons of Saturday and Sunday.